Piraeus Ferry Tickets and Routes

 • Rates and routes vary depending on the time of the year

 Ferries depart daily from the Port of Piraeus heading to the renowned island of Santorini.
-You’ll find available routes from 07:00 am to 10:30 pm, while tickets (economy class) cost approximately €50/$54 to €80/$86,60.
+You’ll find available routes from 07:00 am to 10:30 pm, while Piraeus ferry tickets (economy class) to Santorini cost approximately €50/$54 to €80/$86,60.
 Both conventional and high-speed ferries link Athens to Santorini.
 Overall, the duration of the crossings ranges from 5 to 10 hours.

 Ferry from Athens to Mykonos

 The cosmopolitan island of Mykonos is well connected to Athens.
 Thus, ferries from Piraeus to Mykonos operate daily, connecting the main port of Athens to the Cycladic island in approximately 2.5 to 6 hours, depending on the selected vessel, the in-between stops, and the weather conditions.
-The ferry tickets also vary.
-The chosen company and ferry and the time of the year, along with the selected seat, affect the final cost.
-In general terms, an economy adult ferry ticket is priced at €52/$56,50 to €87,70/$95,40.
+The Piraeus ferry tickets to Mykonos also vary.
+The chosen company and ferry, and the time of the year, along with the selected seat, affect the final cost.
+In general terms, an adult economy ferry ticket is priced at €52/$56,50 to €87,70/$95,40.

 Ferry from Athens to Naxos

 Although it is known as a tranquil destination, in contrast to the neighboring Paros and Mykonos, Naxos is a tourist hotspot too.
 Expectantly, there are available ferry routes on a daily basis, traveling to Naxos from Athens Piraeus Port.
-They take about 3.5 to 5.5 to reach the island, costing about 51,50/$56 to €77,70/$84,50.
+They take about 3.5 to 5.5 hours to reach the island, while a Piraeus ferry ticket to Naxos costs about 51,50/$56 to €77,70/$84,50.

 Ferry from Athens to Paros